 Maulvi Noorudin moved in at Qadian in 1893, and thus there were 5-6 consecutive arabic books that were published and ascribed to MGA.
 It started with it was “A’ina-e-Kamalat-e-Islam” (1893).
-Before 1893, there were a few pages in BA-1 that were in arabic, however, for the most part, it was well known that MGA didn’t know enough arabic to write books and etc. 5 months after “A’ina-e-Kamalat-e-Islam” was published, we have see Tuhfa-e-Baghdad as the start of 5 consecutive Arabic books, these were all published after Noorudin moved to Qadian and began living with MGA.
+Before 1893, there were a few pages in BA-1 that were in arabic, however, for the most part, it was well known that MGA didn’t know enough arabic to write books and etc. 5 months after “A’ina-e-Kamalat-e-Islam” (At-Tabligh) was published, we have see Tuhfa-e-Baghdad as the start of 5 consecutive Arabic books, these were all published after Noorudin moved to Qadian and began living with MGA.
 These were all published in 1893-1894, back-to-back.
 “Tuhfa-e-Baghdad” (1893) and was followed by “Karamatus-Sadiqun”, “Hamamatul Bushra”, “Nur ul Haq Part-1 & Part-2″, “Itmamul Hujjah” and “Sirrul-Khilafah” (1894).
 The next phase of books which had Arabic are Anjam-e-Athim (1897) and Hujjattullah (1897).
 Najm ul Huda in 1898 (partially in Arabic).
 In 1899, Haqiqatul Mahdi had small portions of Arabic.
 Ijazul Masih was published in 1901.
 Khutbah ilhamiya was published in 1902 along with Al Huda, Ijaz-e-Ahmadi was also published in 1902 and had portions of Arabic.
 Siratul-Abdal and Mawahibur-Rahman were published in 1903 as well as Tadhkiratu-Shahadatain which had small portions of Arabic.
 The next book with Arabic in it was 4 years later, via the Arabic supplement of Haqiqatul Wahy.
 After MGA died, Lujjat un Noor was published in 1910.
 Al-Balagh Ya Faryad-e-Dard was published in 1922 and Part-2 had arabic in it.
 Minan ur Rahman was also published in 1922.
 Thus, MGA had 16 full books in arabic (40 pages or more) and 7 partial or really small books in Arabic, that’s 23 total.
 The BA-1+2 did have a small arabic script in it, however, it was probably written by a scribe of MGA, he had many, MGA most likely dictated in punjabi and his scribe translated it into arabic.

 In 1923, via Seeratul Mahdi, the Mirza family admitted that Maulvi Syed Muhammad Ahsan Amrohi would make corrections to the arabic books of MGA.
 MGA never taught his children arabic either, Noorudin was the main arabic teacher at Qadian.